binkley/kunits/README.md

 ### Platform

-This code is tested and verified on JDK 11 and JDK 13.
+The code passed tests on JDK 11, 13, and 14.

 ## Design